OsvaldoBC/to-do-list-OB/README.md

 if you want this project, follow the next intruccions:
 To get a local copy up and running follow these simple example steps.

--go to the code the repository TO-DO-LIST-OB
+- go to the code the repository TO-DO-LIST-OB
--Clone the reopistory, this is the link https://github.com/OsvaldoBC/to-do-list-OB.git usi -install the next npm items to run it
+- Clone the reopistory, this is the link https://github.com/OsvaldoBC/to-do-list-OB.git usi
+- install the next npm items to run it
 - `npm install --save-dev @babel/plugin-transform-modules-commonjs`
 -`npm install --save-dev jest`